dahjelle/Programming-Worksheets/React.js/IntroductoryReact.markdown

 First, notice that we added a second function to our React component: `getInitialState`.
 If you provide this function (and you should if you are using state), you should return a single object.
 The keys correspond to the names of the state variables you'll use, and the values are their initial values (which can change later).
 In this case, we are setting the `backcolor` state variable to a CSS color of `#0000FF` (a bright blue).
 While we only have a single state variable in this example, you can have as many as you need.

 Second—a brief digression.
-As mentioned earlier, JSX allows us to put JavaScript values inside our HTML tags.
+As mentioned earlier, JSX allows us to put JavaScript values inside our JSX tags.
 In the case of CSS styles, it does something additional: it will accept a JavaScript object that will get converted to the appropriate CSS string.
 There is [React documentation](https://facebook.github.io/react/tips/inline-styles.html) on this sort of thing, but accept it for now that `backgroundColor` affects the background color of an HTML element, and `color` affects the *text* color of an element when they are passed to the `style` attribute.

 Third, onward.
 So, in this case, we have an initial `state` with a `backcolor` of `#0000FF`.
 In the `render` function (or other functions we may create ourselves), we can access that `state` via `this.state.VARIABLE_NAME`—in this case, `this.state.backcolor`.
 We use `this.state.backcolor` to create a `divStyle` object, which we use to set the `style` of the div that we render.